 Surveys and introductions in the context of differential geometry include

 Review with more emphasis on complex analytic geometry and the theory of (Beilinson 85) with more details spelled out is in

 Hélène Esnault, Eckart Viehweg, Deligne-Beilinson cohomology in Rapoport, Schappacher, Schneider (eds.)
 Beilinson’s Conjectures on Special Values of L-Functions .
 Perspectives in Math.
 4, Academic Press (1988) 43 - 91 (pdf)

 Hélène Esnault, On the Loday-symbol in the Deligne-Beilinson cohomology, K-theory 3, 1-28, 1989 (pdf)

-The following article contains a reformulation of Deligne cohomology in terms of simplicial presheaves.
+Discussion of Deligne cohomology in terms of simplicial presheaves and higher stacks includes

 See also the references given at differential cohomology hexagon – Deligne coefficients.